elan-ev/tobira/docs/docs/setup/auth/user/tobira-session.md

 ### Utility route `GET /~session`

-In practice, it's usually easy to configure your external system/login page where to direct to after successful login, while it's hard to send a POST request.
+It's usually easy to configure your external login-page with a redirect URL, i.e. a URL to redirect to after a successful login.
+However, it's usually difficult/impossible to configure those systems to send a `POST` request after the login.
 This route helps in these situations: when a user opens this in the browser, a `POST /~session` request is sent by JavaScript and then the user is redirect to the page they were on when clicking on the login button.